Biden links Elder to Trump on eve of California recall - KESQ

 Newsom continued this message against Elder shortly before the Democratic leader introduced Biden, Trump’s successor, to the stage.

-“Does it surprise any of you that we have someone on the other side of this that is to the right of Donald Trump, to the right of Donald Trump,” Newsom said.
+“Does it surprise any of you that we have someone on the other side of this that is to the right of Donald Trump,” Newsom said.

 Newsom continued, saying that while the 2020 was the “most important election in our lifetime,” Elder represented the fact that “Trumpism is still on the ballot in California.”